MicrosoftDocs/msteams-docs/msteams-platform/toolkit/deploy.md

 ---
 title: Deploy to the cloud
 author: MuyangAmigo
-description: Learn how to deploy app to the cloud, Azure, or SharePoint using Teams Toolkit in Visual Studio Code. ms.author: zhany ms.localizationpriority: medium ms.topic: overview ms.date: 11/29/2021
+description: Learn how to deploy app to the cloud, Azure, or SharePoint using Teams Toolkit in Visual Studio Code and Visual Studio. ms.author: zhany ms.localizationpriority: medium ms.topic: overview ms.date: 11/29/2021
+zone_pivot_groups: teams-app-platform
 ---

 # Deploy Teams app to the cloud

 Teams Toolkit helps to deploy or upload the front-end and back-end code in your app to your provisioned cloud resources in Azure.

+::: zone pivot="visual-studio-code"

 ## Deploy Teams app to the cloud using Microsoft Visual Studio Code